Washington’s three GOP representatives vote against removing Rep. Marjorie Taylor Greene from committee assignments

 Washington’s three GOP U.S. representatives voted against removing Rep. Marjorie Taylor Greene from both her committees Thursday, even as two of them strongly condemned the Georgia Republican’s use of bigoted and false conspiracy theories and encouraging political violence.

-In a statement, U.S. Rep. Jaime Herrera Beutler Thursday called on Republican leadership to sanction the freshman congresswoman who among other things endorsed the assassination of House Speaker Nancy Pelosi.
+In a statement, U.S. Rep. Jaime Herrera Beutler Thursday called on Republican leadership to sanction the freshman congresswoman who, among other things, endorsed the assassination of House Speaker Nancy Pelosi.

 “I’ve expressed my view on this matter to Republican leadership,” wrote Herrera Beutler, a Republican from Vancouver, in prepared remarks.